elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-process-of-crumbling-aluminum-foil-an-example-of-and-why.md

 url: /learn/chemistry/questions/what-is-the-process-of-crumbling-aluminum-foil-an-example-of-and-why
 score: -1.0
 related_article1:
-    id: 162039
+    id: 161755
-    title: What are the characteristics of a solid and provide an example.
+    title: >-
+        How does the reactivity of hydrogen compare to that of oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-and-provide-an-example
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-hydrogen-compare-to-that-of-oxygen
 related_article2:
-    id: 161991
+    id: 162055
-    title: How does the process of shaving wood represent a physical change?
+    title: >-
+        What are the characteristics of a precipitation reaction involving silver and chloride ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-process-of-shaving-wood-represent-a-physical-change
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-precipitation-reaction-involving-silver-and-chloride-ions
 related_article3:
-    id: 162035
+    id: 161968
+    title: >-
-    title: What are the effects of ionization on the state of matter?
+        Describe the process of ionization and its effects on the charge of particles.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-effects-of-ionization-on-the-state-of-matter
+    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effects-on-the-charge-of-particles
 related_article4:
-    id: 161754
+    id: 161761
-    title: What is a precipitation reaction and how can you identify it?
+    title: >-
+        What are the characteristics of a solid state of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-you-identify-it
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
 related_article5:
-    id: 162067
+    id: 161988
+    title: >-
-    title: What are the characteristics of a precipitation reaction?
+        How can the formation of a solid in a precipitation reaction be identified?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-precipitation-reaction
+    url: /learn/chemistry/questions/how-can-the-formation-of-a-solid-in-a-precipitation-reaction-be-identified
 ---

 &nbsp;